smartdevicelink/sdl_evolution/proposals/NNNN-atf_facade_proposal.md

  - StopSDL - Stop SDL
  - CheckStatusSDL - Check current status of SDL

-#### HMI - Provide access to emulate HMI actions and mange its expectations
+#### HMI - Provide ability to emulate HMI and manage its expectations

  - Connect - Create emulated HMI and connect it to SDL
  - Disconnect - Disconnect HMI from SDL